blinedale/SMIMEBrowserExtension/README.md

 Verification results are stored in the local IndexedDB in the browser so we do not have to re-run verification once a certain email is re-opened.

+Note that we currently do not check if a certificate has been revoked during verification.
+This means that emails signed with revoked certificates will show up as valid if everything else checks out.

 ## Road map

+- Checking if a certificate is revoked during verification
 - Firefox build
 - Possibly releasing this project as open source
 - Upload to Chrome Web Store